fvaleri/strimzi-debugging/sessions/001/README.md

 In this example, we deploy a Kafka cluster to a Kubernetes cluster using the operator.

-**Login first if you are running on OpenShift or authentication is required.**
+**Login first if your Kubernetes cluster requires authentication.**

 ```sh
 $ source init.sh